 - Wear a seatbelt; children under 12 years old under 150cm tall must sit in the appropriate child seat or with a seat belt if over 150cm tall; you face a fine of CHF 60 for not doing so.

 There are four languages in Switzerland.
 Road signs, place names, and information changes as you travel across the country.
 For example, sortie, Ausfarht, and uscita all mean ‘exit’.
 Motorway signs in Switzerland have a green background (unlike France, Austria, and Germany).

 A highway code manual is available for around CHF 20 at customs offices and each canton’s automobile service.
 The books are available in English, French, German, Italian, and Spanish.

 You can see all the Swiss road signals here on the Federal Roads Authority website.

 General speed limits in Switzerland

 Keep to the speed limits:

 There are speed cameras in police cars and fixed cameras.
 Fines are graded according to how much over the limit you are in a certain area, for example, 1–5 km/h over the limit in a built-up area is a CHF 40 fine while on a motorway it would be CHF 20.
 Driving more than 25km/h over the speed limit in any area will result in a summons and more than 35km/h over the limit you could face a minimum of three months disqualification and a fine.
-Fines are also set according to your ability to pay – a Swedish man driving on a Swiss motorway at almost 300km/h (180mph) faced a fine of CHF 1.08m.
+Fine amounts depend on your ability to pay; a Swedish man driving on a Swiss motorway at almost 300km/h (180mph) faced a fine of CHF 1.08m.